What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Then there is something that lacks autocratic leadership as compared to democratic leadership.

-With autocratic leadership, the reception of subordinates towards their leader becomes detrimental in the success of this kind of leadership.
+With autocratic leadership, the reception of subordinates towards their leader becomes detrimental to the success of this kind of leadership.

 For example, employees under autocratic leadership often have low esteem and lack of confidence that impact productivity and, eventually, the project.

-It all depends upon under what circumstances and criterias, the autocratic leadership management is applied to the business.
+It all depends upon under what circumstances and criteria autocratic leadership management is applied to the business.

-It becomes crucial for the team members to accept the hierarchy of the one singular leadership.
+It becomes crucial for the team members to accept the hierarchy of one singular leadership.

-There are certainly benefits of autocratic leadership as it increases the team performance by giving them a sense of security psychologically.
+Autocratic leadership certainly benefits the team’s performance by psychologically giving them a sense of security.

-In autocratic leadership, employees just have to comply and obey the commands of their leader without really giving it much thought.
+In autocratic leadership, employees have to comply and obey their leader’s commands without giving them much thought.

-Since they don’t have to take responsibility of the decisions made regarding their work, there is no pressure and burden on it.
+Since they don’t have to take responsibility for the decisions made regarding their work, there is no pressure and burden on it.

-It makes them freer and focused on the exact rudimentary task given to them.
+It makes them freer and more focused on the exact rudimentary task given to them.

 When Autocratic Leadership Has a Negative Impact On Team Performance?

-Autocratic leadership becomes negative for the performance of the team when the team member or members challenge the leader.
+Autocratic leadership becomes negative for the team’s performance when the team members or members challenge the leader.

 Substitutes With a Lack Of Confidence Get Attracted To Autocratic Leaders